Gissio/radpro/docs/comm.md

 * Request: `GET tubeDeadTime\n`
 * Response: `OK [value]\n`

-Returns an upper bound measurement of the tube's dead-time in seconds, provided in decimal format with seven decimal places.
+Returns a measured upper bound of the tube's dead-time in seconds, provided in decimal format with seven decimal places.

 Example: